- Joining Interflora as a Florist

 - Fidelity Bond Deposit $200.00 Refundable if applicant is unsuccessful or upon resignation.

-NB: Both above payable on application.
+NB: Both above payable on application, or contact us for our deferred payment option.

 - Applicants purchasing an Interflora business which currently holds an Interflora membership are obliged to commence their deposit at the amount last maintained by the former member in those premises.
 This amount, less the initial deposit, is payable 30 days after membership approval.